 Division of Student Affairs > Student Life > For New Students > Transfer Peer Mentors @ DePaul

 The Transfer Peer Mentor program aims to jumpstart your success at DePaul by ensuring a successful transition.
-You will be guided through your first year at DePaul with a one on one peer mentor to support you.
-The mentors are transfers beyond their first year who have shown success in academics and out of class leadership.
-This gives you an immediate connection with a trusted resource whenever you need it.
+You will be guided through your first year at DePaul with a mentor to support you, one-on-one.
+The mentors are transfer students beyond their first year who have shown success in academics and out of class leadership.
+They have been where you are now and can serve as a trusted resource whenever you need it.

 The mentor will guide you in engaging conversations.
-This could be out of class interest, academics or more!
-You can also discuss challenges and opportunities of their transfer experience in your first year.
-The mentor can be your accountability partner and be sure you know of all the great academic and experiential resources at DePaul.
+This could be about out of class interest, academics or more!
+You can also talk about the ups and downs of being a transfer student at a new institution.
+A mentor can help make sure you know about all the great academic and experiential resources at DePaul.
 They can jumpstart your involvement!

 It lasts for one academic year.

 It's free.
 This program is included in tuition and fees for all transfer students.

 Mentors can meet with you in-person at both campuses as well as online, over Zoom.
 Drop-in mentoring is also available Mondays -Thursday in the Loop in the ACE Study Lounge (DPC 11017).

 Nicholas (he/him) is a User Experience Design major concentrating in Design.
 He is a member of over three honors societies at DePaul and participates in many DePaul groups/organizations including the DePaul American Institute of Graphic Arts, DePaul Experience Design Roundtable, and DePaul User Experience Association.
 Nicholas enjoys being a mentor because it gives him an opportunity to be able to give back and help incoming students to better prepare and adjust to their newfound academic journey at DePaul.